I do not plan to start another startup. It feels insane to say that.

 Writing was.
-And I could prove it.
+And I could actually prove it.

 I'm going to share that rubric.
 With it, perhaps you'll conclude you really should be pursuing startups.
 (They're amazing, but you must know why you're doing them.)

 That's what this post is about.
 Are you materially different than you used to be?

 What prompted my introspection was a post detailing how Elon Musk decides what to work on.
 Peering into his process made me feel like an immature decision maker.

 I wondered, Is the fundamental difference between Musk and others that he's much better at knowing what to spend his time on?

 I think so.
 Yeah.

 So I took pen to paper.
 I wrote down all the things I care about when choosing what to work on.
 My goal was to identify the values I use to assess the worthiness of a project:

 Then I tallied up how much my two potential career paths — startups and writing guides (like I do here on Julian.com) — checked off those criteria:

 It was eye opening.
 And I thought, why on Earth had I never done this before?
 Why does nearly everyone just "go with the flow" when choosing what to work on?